 Some people are more at risk of becoming seriously unwell if they get coronavirus (COVID-19).
 These people are being asked to follow ‘shielding’ measures.

 Doctors sometimes call this being ‘at highest clinical risk’ or being ‘extremely vulnerable’.
-The government has asked these people to stay at home at all times and avoid all face to face contact as much as possible, for at least 12 weeks.
+At the start of the pandemic the government asked people in this group to stay at home at all times and avoid all face to face contact as much as possible, for at least 12 weeks.